ursa-mikail/ciphers/xts_size_limitation_calculus.md

 > even if you encrypt the largest allowed sector (16 MiB, = 2²⁰ blocks),
 > the distinguishing advantage contributed by intra-sector collisions is ≤ 2⁻⁸⁸.

+That bound keeps XTS’s total security level effectively at ≈ 128 bits – 0 bits for realistic use.

+---

 ## 16 MiB maximum sector